WNYM: Becoming a religious station (1974 - 1976)

 By 1974, the station was losing money and unable to sell enough advertising.
 The studios were moved to the transmitter site.
 In the fall of 1973, the station began selling airtime to religious groups on weekends, which brought much-needed revenue for the station as it continued with Top 40 during weekdays into 1974.
 But as a result of the religious hours making money, WWDJ abruptly dropped the top 40 format on April 1, 1974, and switched to a Christian radio format full time.
 Because the change took place on April Fool's Day, many listeners thought the switch was some sort of joke.

 Initially, WWDJ sold two-thirds of its daily airtime to outside ministries and played traditional Christian music the rest of the time, with the exception of a few hours on Saturdays devoted to a then-new genre, contemporary Christian music.
 WWDJ was sold to Communicom Corporation of America in April 1978, about a year before Combined Communications' merger into the Gannett Company in 1979.

 CCM years

-By the late 1976 the music during the week was a mix of traditional and soft contemporary.
-By 1979, the music was adult contemporary Christian and evolved to contemporary Christian by 1982.
+By late 1976, the music during the week was a mix of traditional and soft contemporary.
+As of 1979, the music was adult contemporary Christian and evolved to contemporary Christian by 1982.

 The station still only played music part-time on weekdays and Saturdays.
 WWDJ continued with its mix of Contemporary Christian Music along with Christian talk and teaching throughout the 1980s and into the 1990s.
 Frank Reed, a former DJ with WNBC 660, hosted mornings.